NQ 6 Health & Social Care (Access to Nursing) NC

 The course is taught through a mixture of college and work placement experiences.
 You will attend placement two days a week and are required to complete a variety of projects and log books to demonstrate their ability to relate theory to practice.

-Access to Nursing at Orkney College UHI
+Access to Nursing at UHI Orkney

 The student will study a number of care focussed modules as well as achieving up to two highers (depending on their qualifications on entry).
 Students will also access a placement in a health care setting 2 days per week.